Double Science - Triple Science

 Approximately 60 students follow the triple award.
 They opt for this as one of their option subjects, and the additional four hours per fortnight from this option is added to the core allocation to make 13 hours per fortnight.
 This is split between Biology, Chemistry and Physics, each of which being taught by a specialist teacher.
 Students work towards three separate GCSEs, one in Biology, one in Chemistry and one in Physics.

 Students taking this option need to really enjoy Science!
 It is an excellent option for those wishing to go on to take one or more A-levels in Science, but it is not essential to take triple science in order to continue to study science subjects post-16.
 Good grades in the double award also provide a sound foundation for A-level Sciences, and some of our most able students choose double award to give them more choices for other GCSE subjects in their pathway.
 However, our advice is that if you enjoy Science and you are good at it, then triple award is a good option for you.

 Mr Stonehouse and your Science teacher will talk to you about triple award.
 Some of you may be recommended to follow double award rather than triple.
 This will be based on their knowledge of your progress in Science and experience of the demands of the course.
 They will want you to get the best grades possible, and will suggest the best option for you and your future.

 Please see the subject pages in the Core Subjects section and Pathway GE for further information.

-Current Year 8 students will study the new format GCSE courses.
+Since 2018 students have taken the 'new' format GCSE courses.
 The main features of these new qualifications:

 How do the new grades relate to the 'old' A*-G grades?